John Byrne (judge): The Queen v Baden-Clay

 In 2014, Justice Byrne presided over the trial of real estate agent Gerard Baden-Clay, who was charged with the murder of his wife Allison Baden-Clay.
 Gerard Baden-Clay was found guilty of murder by the jury, and subsequently sentenced to life imprisonment.
 Justice Byrne's sentencing remarks described Baden-Clay's besmirching of his wife's memory as "thoroughly reprehensible", and noted that Baden-Clay was "definitely not of good character" and he was "given to lies and deception".

-On 8 December 2015, his conviction was downgraded to manslaughter by the Queensland Court of Appeal on the ground that the evidence at trial was not able to exclude a reasonable hypothesis that “there was a physical confrontation between [Baden-Clay] and his wife in which he delivered a blow which killed her (for example, by the effects of a fall hitting her head against a hard surface) without intending to cause serious harm".
+On 8 December 2015, his conviction was downgraded to manslaughter by the Queensland Court of Appeal on the ground that the evidence at trial was not able to exclude a reasonable hypothesis that "there was a physical confrontation between [Baden-Clay] and his wife in which he delivered a blow which killed her (for example, by the effects of a fall hitting her head against a hard surface) without intending to cause serious harm".

 The following year, the High Court of Australia restored Baden-Clay's original murder conviction, holding that it was open to the jury to be satisfied that Baden-Clay intended to kill his wife given the circumstantial evidence of intent, and Baden-Clay's false testimony that he knew nothing of the circumstances of his wife's death.

-post-Judicial career
+Post-judicial career

-Byrne now works privately in dispute resolution, providing services in Commercial Arbitration, Mediation, Case Assessment and Referee Determination.
+According to his website, Byrne now works privately in dispute resolution, providing services in commercial arbitration, mediation, case assessment and referee determination.